Five types of men who are into dating a woman in a wheelchair

 Glow Rivera Casanova

-Glorianne Rivera-Casanova, or Glow, is a woman in a wheelchair with SMA Type 2 who has a life, opinion, and story like any other human being.
+Glorianne Rivera-Casanova, the author of "Five types of men who are into dating a woman in a wheelchair", is a woman in a wheelchair with SMA Type 2 who has a life, opinion, and story like any other human being.
 Beyond her life on wheels, she recently graduated from the Savannah College of Art and Design with a major in Fashion Marketing and a minor in Costume Design.